bobeu/consensys-finalProject/avoiding_common_attacks.md

 Dmarket does not feature a third party library but uses an extended contract that passes token functionality down to it.
 Also, to avoid a common attack known to be "integer overflow and underflow", Dmarket implemented a logic that checks for underflow or overflow before a function call is executed.

 I have also used a few modifiers to avoid known backdoors such as bad actors trying to highjack ownership, denial of service attack, token theft(account will be frozen) plus a few others.

+To reduce gas cost, I have try to minimize storage by using mapping instead, although this can be optimized better.